 - In 2009, the NASUWT opposed the pensions exemption in the 2010 Equality Act, which permitted continuing discrimination against women and civil partners.
-The NASUWT lobbied Ministers on this issue. - The NASUWT highlighted that the DfE has taken an unacceptable, discriminatory approach towards survivor benefits in the TPS.
-The DfE buried, in a consultation on employee pension contribution increases, an announcement that it intended to continue to discriminate against women and civil partners and that it intended to extend this discrimination to same-sex married couples.
+The NASUWT lobbied ministers on this issue. - The NASUWT asserted that the DENI has taken an unacceptable, discriminatory approach towards survivor benefits in the NITPS.
+The NASUWT opposed the continuation of this discrimination in a DENI consultation which took place in September 2014, but the Northern Ireland Executive failed to end discrimination.